TPUsim/TPUsim1/README.md

 Tackling timing errors
 ======================
 By default, timing errors are tackled using TE-Drop [1].
-The simulator also has an implementation of our GreenTPU technique that offers a better resiliency against PV-induced timing errors at NTC.
+The simulator also has implementations of our GreenTPU [2] and EFFORT [3] techniques that offers a better resiliency against PV-induced timing errors at NTC.

 [1] Zhang, J. and others ThUnderVolt: Enabling Aggressive Voltage Underscaling and Timing Error Resilience for Energy Efficient Deep Neural Network Accelerators. arXiv preprint arXiv:1802.03806 (2018).

+[2] P. Pandey and others Greentpu: Improving timing error resilience of a near-threshold tensor processing unit,” in IEEE/ACM Design Automation Conference (DAC), pp. 173:1–173:6, 2019.

+[3]  N. D. Gundi and others Effort: Enhancing energy efficiency and error resilience of a near-threshold tensor processing unit,” in 2020 25th Asia and South Pacific Design Automation Conference (ASP-DAC), pp. 241–246, IEEE, 2020.

 <!--